A guide to materials,

 The choice of material can determine a big part of a garment’s environmental impact.
 When choosing materials, knowledge of the entire production process must be taken into account.

-Traceability from raw material can be difficult but must always be the goal.
-As well as consideration of options at end of life.
+Traceability from raw material can be difficult but must always be the goal, as well as consideration end-of-life options.

-The Material Guide ranking is based on material research and aspects of sustainability from environmental, social and animal welfare perspective.
+The Sustainable Material Guide ranking is based on research and considers environmental, social and animal welfare perspectives.

-The Material Guide Ranking offered here should be taken as a first step guide.
-To measure your actual impact of the actual materials used, its suppliers and supply chain must be taken into account.
+The Sustainable Material Guide Ranking offered here should be taken as a first step.
+To measure your actual impact of the actual materials used, suppliers and supply chain must be taken into account.

-We underscore the importance of understanding the complexity of comparing fibers and the need to look at products from a life-cycle perspective, including the user phase as well as end-of-life.
+We underscore the importance of understanding the complexity of comparing fibres and the need to look at products from a life-cycle perspective, including the user phase as well as end-of-life.

 New Innovation